Urvo Männama: Career

-Urvo Männama made his debut at Dakar Rally in 2023 driving with his cousin Risto Lepik.
-They were driving with Toyota Gazoo Racing Hilux.
-On stage 11 they flipped the car over top and later the gearbox broke which left them stranded in the middle of desert.
-Since they ran out of time they were forces to retire from the rally.
+Urvo Männama made his debut at 2023 Dakar Rally codriven by his cousin Risto Lepik.
+They raced a Toyota Gazoo Racing Hilux.
+On stage 11 they rolled the car and later in the stage their gearbox broke which left them stranded in the middle of the desert.
+Since they ran out of time to make it to the stage finish they were forced to retire from the rally.

-For 2024 Dakar Rally they switched their Toyota Hilux to a brand new Century Racing CR7 car.
+For the 2024 Dakar Rally they switched their Toyota Hilux for a brand new Century Racing CR7.
 Because the new car was untested and with many faults, the technical problems begin already at the start.
-The rally ended for them before the start of the eight stage when the mechanics who were fixing the car, took the car for driving and testing.
-Due to the malfunction the car caught fire and burnt down in seconds, fortunately nobody was hurt.
+The rally ended for them before the start of the eight stage when the team mechanics took the car for a test drive after service.
+Due to an unknown malfunction the car caught fire and burnt down in seconds, fortunately nobody was hurt.

-In the 2025 Dakar Rally they aimed the TOP 20 spot.
-They showed good pace and finished stages with good timing.
-Avoiding bigger mistakes and failures, they finished the rally in 13th place.
-With that result they are the only Estonian crew who have ever finished the rally in Ultimate class.
-Their final position changed to 12th after one crew was disqualified.
+In the 2025 Dakar Rally their aim was a TOP 20 finish.
+They showed good pace and finished stages with competitive times.
+Avoiding bigger mistakes and issues, they finished the rally in 13th place.
+With that result they are the only Estonian crew who have ever finished the Dakar Rally in the Ultimate class.
+Their final position was later changed to 12th after a competitor was disqualified.